julysfire/python-misc/README.md

 ### steamAchievementStats

 This script reaches out to the Steam API to get all achievements for all owned games on your Steam account and inserts the data into a MySQL table to allow easy data analysis.
 A lot of this fiile uses personal data such as MySQL server connection/logins and private Steam profile ids and API keys so this is more of a cut back version so you can get an idea on how to perform an operation like this.

+###CryptoPriceNotify.py

+This script reaches out to the coinbase API to get the exchange rates for BTC, BAT and DOGE in USD and then displays a toast for the percent change over time from when the script started.
+This will run ever hour on the hour and give at toast then with a percent change from the previous hour.

 ## RS Wiki